Thinking about borrowing more?

 As a Club Lloyds current account customer you could take advantage of an exclusive 0.20% discount on your initial mortgage rate, when you borrow more on your mortgage.

-- Borrow up to 85% of the value of your property, including your existing mortgage and additional borrowing – 75% if you have an interest-only mortgage
+You could borrow up to 85% of your home’s value, or 75% if you have an interest-only mortgage.

 You could lose your home if you don’t keep up your mortgage repayments